-In 2009, there were over 2,000 people registered with the program and around 100 added each month.
+In early 2014, there were over 5,100 people registered with the program, with the numbers increasing each month.
 The Medical Marijuana Program website has specific information about applying for a card.
 Be aware that applicants are basically on their own - the state provides little assistance to those wishing to participate in the program.
-To learn more, read the online FAQ and Program Facts, or call the program office at (775) 687-7594.
+To learn more, read the online FAQ or call the program office at (775) 687-7594.

 Applying to the Nevada Medical Marijuana Program

 To obtain a medical marijuana card, Nevada citizens must have been diagnosed with a chronic or debilitating medical condition as defined in NRS 453A.050.
 Some of these include cancer, glaucoma, cachexia, seizures, severe nausea, severe pain, and persistent muscle spasms such as caused by multiple sclerosis.

 To obtain an application for the Medical Marijuana Program, send a written request, along with a check or money order for $50, payable to the Nevada State Health Division, to...

 4150 Technology Way, Suite 104

 - If a caregiver is involved, ask for a caregiver packet.

 - If the application is for someone other than the person making the request, include that person's name and address.

 - If the application is for a minor, request for minor release.